-The forex industry has undergone significant changes in recent years, as the online trading of commodities and currencies continue to rise in popularity.
+The forex industry has undergone significant changes in recent years, as the online trading of commodities and currencies continues to rise in popularity.
 As such, the structure of the market has been forced to evolve, as a result of increased participation in the industry, highlighted by the rising number of brokers operating in the forex space.
 Execution within the market has also changed, as the forex market was traditionally dominated by dealer-to-dealer trading.

 New technology, new products